exercism/julia/concepts/numbers/introduction.md

 ## Floating-point

-It will be no surprise that floating-point numbers optionally have a decimal point, and a fractional part after the point.
+It will be no surprise that floating-point numbers have a decimal point, and a fractional part after the point.

 ```julia-repl
 julia> f = 3.45